 As well as its strategic importance, lowest natural crossing point over the Pyrenees at Le Perthus, crossroads into Spain or up to the Tech Valley, Le Boulou has long held the dubious title of the biggest bottleneck in the P-O.

-Today, thanks to a recently opened by-pass, the mists of car exhaust and impatient, honking drivers are a dim and distant memory, and Le Boulou town is on the up.
+Today, thanks to a relatively new by-pass, the mists of car exhaust and impatient, honking drivers are a dim and distant memory, and Le Boulou town is on the up.

-Visit the Église Sainte-Marie just after the tourist office.
+Visit the Église Sainte-Marie just after what used to be the tourist office before becoming part of the local constabulary premises.
 Cool shelter on a hot day.
 The only remaining part of the original 11th century church is the fascinating door surrounded by its frieze, depicting scenes from the childhood of Christ, sculpted by anonymous 12th century sculptor, the Master of Cabestany.

 Now you are in the ‘cellera’ — heart of the original small walled settlement.
 Farmers would build cellars or fortified areas around the church, surrounded by pits, to store and protect their crops from abusive local lords seeking inflated and unjust taxes.